World champion runner Naser suspended in doping case

-MONACO (AP) — Women’s 400-meter world champion Salwa Eid Naser was provisionally suspended Friday for not making herself available for doping tests.
+MONACO (AP) — Women’s 400-meter world champion Salwa Eid Naser has been provisionally suspended for not making herself available for doping tests, the Athletics Integrity Unit said Friday.

-The Athletics Integrity Unit said it has charged the sprinter from Bahrain with whereabouts violations.

-Naser could miss next year’s Olympics if the case is proven.
+Naser, who won gold for Bahrain in one of the biggest upsets of last year’s championships, has been charged with whereabouts violations.
+She could miss next year’s Olympics if the case is proven.

-Naser won the world title in October, finishing in 48.14 seconds — the fastest time by any woman since 1985.
+Naser was born in Nigeria and moved to Bahrain at the age of 14.
+She won the world title in October, finishing in 48.14 seconds — the fastest time by any woman since 1985.

+Naser’s victory ended a 25-month winning streak for Olympic champion Shaunae Miller-Uibo of the Bahamas, who took silver despite breaking her own personal best.

+After her win, Naser said her next aim was to target the world record.

 Athletes are required to provide regular updates on their whereabouts to make it possible for anti-doping authorities to carry out surprise testing outside of competition.
 A violation means an athlete either did not fill out forms telling authorities where they could be found, or that they weren’t where they said they would be when testers arrived.